 Argentina ~ Cordoba, Estancia Los Potreros

-Weight limit: about 95kg (15 stone) but please contact us to discuss if you are 90kgs (14st 2lbs) or over.
+Weight limit: about 95kg (15 stone) but please contact us to discuss if you are 83kgs (13st for Polo/Paso horses) or over

 Season: year round

 Price: 7 night stays from USD 2765 (approx £2125) per person

 Horses: The horses are Peruvian Paso, Criollo and local cross-breds.
 They average about 15.2hh and are a comfortable ride, well mannered, responsive and sure footed.
 They are ridden western style and are used to neck reining.
 Saddles are English military saddles with comfortable sheepskins available for those who wish.
 The Estancia takes a maximum of 12 guests.

 Hours: There is usually about 4 to 6 hours riding a day with breaks for rests and lunch, although hours are flexible and tailored to suit.
 Overnight excursions can be arranged on request, as well as longer expeditions.

 Pace and experience required: These rides suit riders of various ability levels.
 As a minimum you must have some previous riding experience and be fairly fit.
 You should be comfortable and in control on a well schooled horse at a walk, trot and canter and used to riding in open country.
 Experienced riders will have responsive forward going horses and fun riding but there are also sensible, steady schoolmasters, and riding hours can be adjusted, for less experienced riders.
 The pace is varied with opportunities for canters and some slower days.